corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

-The passphrase and seed can also be provided by setting environment variables.
-The environment variables are CONFIG_OBFUSCATION_PASSPHRASE and CONFIG_OBFUSCATION_SEED respectively.
-If both options via environment variables and options via the CLI are provided, the CLI options take precedence.
-The same environment variables are used by all components that use the obfuscator.

 ## Configuration directives

 The configuration directives described below can be placed arbitrarily within string properties in the configuration file, with a maximum of one per line.